Q. What’s the difference between what you offer and what others offer?

 If you are coming in HOT, then we need to approve you as a “provisional client” after a review of your case, your operation, your ability to pay for our services, and your potential to meet Program requirements if we “save” your FFL.
-We also have a quota of total HOT cases we will take at any one time, which is 10% of our total client base.
+We also have a quota of total HOT cases we will take at any one time.

 Q. Have you ever “lost” a client or case?

 A. That depends.
 Clients who came in COLD and actually followed our Law Plus Guidelines?
 No, never.
 Clients who came in HOT?
 Yes.
 We offer no guarantees to clients who join us HOT, as they have already “made their own bed” and we try to control the damage as best as possible.
 Clients who come in cold, well… we’re “making their bed” for them, and stand by our proactive measures and end results.